More information on traffic law and driving offences:

 There are instances where you will be told to attend a Police Station to participate in a Video Record of Interview.
 Regardless of whether it is a criminal offence or a road traffic offence, you will be cautioned, and advised that you have a right to speak to a lawyer.

-You should take this opportunity to contact a criminal lawyer immediately.
+You should take this opportunity to contact a criminal defence lawyer immediately.
 No one should participate in a video recorded interview without knowing the full repercussions of their admissions or omissions.

 Aggravating Factors for both Dangerous and Reckless Driving